daryldelrosario/company-home-page/README.md

-# Design and Build using Flexbox: FakeFlix
+# FakeFlix: Design and Built Using Flexbox
 Using flexbox to design and build layout for a fictional company home page called Fake Flix.
 Inspired by the Netflix homepage.

 ## <a href="https://daryldelrosario.github.io/company-home-page/">Live Demo</a>